IDinsight/nano-gis-sampling/README.md

 ## Getting Started

-The code requires a number of python packages, file structure and input/output information.
-These are described below.

-**Packages:** os, pandas, numpy, matplotlib, shapely, shapefile, functools, pyproj.

 **File structure:**
-1) *geographical_segmentation.ipynb*: the main python script as a Jupyter Notebook,
+1) *geographical_segmentation.ipynb*: the main Python script as a Jupyter Notebook,
-2) *geographical_segmentation.py*: the main python script (idential to geographical_segmentation.ipynb),
+2) *geographical_segmentation.py*: the main Python script (idential to geographical_segmentation.ipynb),
 3) *functions/clean_data.py*: user built functions to clean data,
 4) *functions/mapping.py*: user built functions to create maps,
 5) *shapefiles*: folder to contain all Shapefiles used in analysis,